-Global Business & Law

-(formerly Business Law & International Business)

-Grades 10 (recommended), 11, 12
+Global Business & Law Grades 10 (recommended), 11, 12 2.5 Credits

-2.5 Credits

 Immerse yourself in a global economy that is more closely connected than ever before.
 Learn what it takes to successfully operate a business on an international level, while taking into consideration the legal and ethical framework of business operations.